 - Fleur core-hole workflow

-- Verdi command line extentions
+- The command line interface (CLI)

 Some things to notice for AiiDA-FLEUR developers.
 Conventions, programming style, Integrated testing, things that should not be forgotten

-Module reference (API)¶
+Module reference (API)

 Automatic generated documentation for all modules, classes and functions with reference to the source code.
 The search is your friend.